 But even just 5 or 10 minutes of activity per day can make a substantial difference in your health.

 In one study, taking the stairs instead of the elevator at work led to a significant reduction in cardiovascular disease risk.[*]

 In one meta-analysis involving 77,220 people, researchers found that loneliness was linked to a 22% higher risk of death.[*] In other words, quality relationships and community are the foundation of a healthy life.
 We should work to maintain them.

 Are you a type-A person?
 Apply your drive to managing stress.
-Take breaks, practice yoga, or meditate.
+Take breaks, practice yoga, start a gratitude journal, or meditate.
 The more peaceful you feel, the better your life will be.

 6 Tips to Coach Yourself